-67. Support a variety of transporta-
+- 67. Support a variety of transportation modes.

-tion choices by creating an interconnected network of streets, accentuating the greenway trail system throughout the URP and creating new connections across I-85.
 A range of transportation options are necessary to meet the needs of current and future occupants of the area and to attract investors that expect a level of connectivity and accessibility that is not present today.
 The plan illustrates an improved street network that includes pedestrian and bicycle facilities and provides more direct access to transit.
 Examples of such facilities represented in the plan include sidewalks, bike lanes, trails for pedestrians and bikes, realigned streets, new streets, and potential routes for a circulator that would transport people to transit stops.
-(Refer to Maps 16 & 17.)
+(Refer to Maps 16 & 17.) - 68.
+Recognize the importance of asafe, efficient transportation system that accommodates all users (motorists, bicyclists, pedestrians and transit users).
+Accessibility,

-- 68. Recognize the importance of a safe, efficient transportation system that accommodates all users (motorists, bicyclists, pedestrians and transit users).
-Accessibility, especially along safe routes, is key to encouraging investment that is consistent with the vision for the area. - 69.
+- especially along safe routes, is key to encouraging investment that is consistent with the vision for the area. - 69.
 Support a "green street" program that promotes environmental protection.
 This may mean alternative cross-sections or routes for environmental protection, incorporation of bio-retention within street sections for stormwater treatment, or alternative landscaping approaches that facilitate preservation of the existing environment.